This post may contain affiliate links. For more information, read my disclosure policy.

 Tempering eggs is just a fancy way of saying that you’re getting them ready to put in the hot custard mixture.
 If you just pour them into the hot lemon mixture, they’ll scramble (ew) so we have to do it slowly.

-First, pour a bit of the hot mixture into the egg yolks, whisking constantly.
+Pour a bit of the hot mixture into the egg yolks, whisking constantly.
 Then, pour the egg yolk mixture back into the pot, whisking constantly.
-That’s it!
+Then you can continue making your filling without worrying about scrambled eggs.

 Making Meringue for Pie